-For executive directors and board officers, the ability to work together, collaborate, and communicate is essential.
+For anyone interested in leadership, especially Board members, Executive Directors, and staff in leadership positions who work with Boards.
 This multi-part series will look at key issues such as board succession planning, the evolving role of the board, and the board/staff partnership.

 Session 4: Implementing Shared Leadership - There are a range of options for exploring and adopting shared leadership models.
 We’ll highlight a few of the most common structures and allow time for participants to consider where and how they might take steps to explore and/or implement new leadership models during this session.

 Please note: this is part of a four-part series.
 You must sign up for each session separately, but do not have to sign up for all four.
 Feel free to register for whichever works best for you!

 Additionally, if you are staying for the late morning session - Fundraising and Communications Session 4: Communications Tracking and Performance Measurement - you must register: https://gruninfoundation.org/eventbrite/?event=296904157327